 What do I do when something needs to be repaired?

-Maintenance problems should be reported to the owner or property manager, in writing.
-If the problem is not corrected in a prompt or satisfactory manner, the problem should be reported to Westbrook Housing, in writing, for possible action.
+Maintenance issues should be reported to the owner or property manager.
+If the problem is not corrected in a prompt or satisfactory manner, notify the owner or property manager, in writing, and provide a copy of the notice to Westbrook Housing for possible action.